sulfura3/cordova-plugin-firebasex/README.md

 If the notification message arrives while the app is in the background/not running, it will be displayed as a system notification.

-If a notification message arrives while the app is in the background but is still running (i.e. has not been task-killed) and the device is not in power-saving mode, the `onMessageReceived` callback will be invoked without the `tap` property, indicating the message was received without user interaction.

 If the user then taps the system notification, the app will be brought to the foreground and `onMessageReceived` will be invoked **again**, this time with `tap: "background"` indicating that the user tapped the system notification while the app was in the background.

+If a notification message arrives while the app is in the background or inactive, it will be queued until the next time the app is resumed into the foreground.
+This is to ensure the Cordova application running in the Webview is in a state where it can receive the notification message.
+Upon resuming, each queued notification will be sent to the `onMessageReceived` callback without the `tap` property, indicating the message was received without user interaction.

 In addition to the title and body of the notification message, Android system notifications support specification of the following notification settings: